Triggering Code Manager with a webhook

 - Any relevant query parameters (for example,

-- The authentication token you generated earlier (
+- The complete authentication token you generated earlier (

-Note to GitLab users: Prior to GitLab 8.5.0, GitLab had a character limit on webhooks, so the entire authentication token could not be passed.
+Note to GitLab users: Prior to GitLab 8.5.0, GitLab had a character limit on webhooks and would not accept the entire authentication token.
 If you are using a GitLab version earlier than 8.5.0, either upgrade to the current GitLab version or turn off Code Manager webhook authentication via Hiera with the

 type: Required.
 Specifies which type of post body to expect.
 Accepts:

 tfs-git: Team Foundation Server (resource version 1.0 is supported)

 prefix: Specifies a prefix for converting branch names to environments.

 So, a URL for a GitHub webhook might look like this:

 The URL for a Stash webhook might look something like this:

 With the complete token attached, a GitHub URL looks something like this:

 Enter the URL you created above into your Git server’s webhook form as the payload URL.
 Exactly how you do this varies, depending on where your Git repos are hosted.
 For example, in your Github repo, click on Settings > Webhooks & services to enter the URL.